liquiditeam/sdk-example/README.md

 # Liquiditeam Unyfy Platform SDK Example

-This examples shows how to use the Liquiditeam Unyfy Platform SDK to trigger an _API Trigger_.

-The source code is located in `src/index.ts`.

-The first few lines of the main function are an example how a access token can be obtained.
+The first few lines of the main function in the examples show how an access token can be obtained.

-Calling `sdk.api.triggerGiveawayEvent` will actually trigger the _API Trigger_.

 ## Setup